araqnid/gradle-nextjs-site/README.md

 This plugin will use `yarn` to install dependencies and run `next export`.
 You should supply a `package.json`, `next.config.js` etc.

-This plugin expects that your source is in a `src` directory.
+This plugin expects that your source is in a `src` directory (i.e. pages in `src/pages`).

+Your package.json should include dev dependencies on `jest` and `jest-junit` so that the tests will be run and written to `test-results` where they can be picked up by Jenkins etc. just like Java tests.

 The following tasks are added: